 IMPORTANT: This guidance is updated frequently; however, you should always follow guidance issued by the Governor’s Executive Order via the Agency of Commerce and Community Development, and the Department of Health.

-Due to the delays and challenges towns are facing with the COVID-19 virus, the Director of Property Valuation and Review (PVR), is allowing an extension for all towns to file their 2020 abstract grand list to August 15 (32 V.S.A. § 4342).
+Due to the delays and challenges towns are facing with the COVID-19 virus, the Director of Property Valuation and Review (PVR), is allowing an extension for all towns upon request to file their 2020 abstract grand list to August 15 (32 V.S.A. § 4342).
 Please remember your value and ownership date remains as April 1 (grand list effective date according to 32 V.S.A. §4041), and you should not reflect changes after that point (permits, Property Transfer Tax Returns, etc.).

 You should discuss this with your town selectboard and treasurer.